lni-dev/oneworldfolder/README.md

 	"replace_owf_and_singleplayer_button": false
 }
 ```

+## Config Location
+There are two possible locations for this config file:
+- `.minecraft/config/oneworldfolder/oneworldfolder.json`
+- `currentMinecraftInstanceFolder/config/oneworldfolder/oneworldfolder.json`

+The config with the highest priority will be used.

 ## Custom external `saves` folder
 To use a custom saves folder set `external_saves_directory` to your desired directory: